1.Preface

 • If you are another administrator who did not make Settings, you have registered your API Key via Account Link.

-Suppose you are not the same person who made the Settings; RedSyncnc shows a warning that the synchronization may result in inconsistencies between Cards and Issues if you and another person execute synchronizations simultaneously.
-If you are sure there is no simultaneous synchronization, you can continue the operation.
+Suppose you are not the same person who made the Settings.
+RedSyncnc warns that if you and another person execute synchronizations simultaneously, the synchronization may result in inconsistencies between Trello cards and Redmine issues.
+You can continue the operation if you are sure there is no simultaneous synchronization.

 See also Sync with Redmine vs. Sync on Card